ciraben/groqcli/README.md

-# groqcli
+# groqcli 🥦

-A command line tool for requesting chat completions from LLMs through Groq.
+A command line tool for chatting with LLMs through Groq.

-🥦

 ### install